Supervised release orders

 It is a very serious matter if your child breaks the law again while on a supervised release order.
 They may have to go back to court and detention.

-Similarly, if your child fails to follow the order conditions, they may have to go back to court and could be sent back to detention.
+If your child does not follow the order conditions, they may have to go back to court and could be sent back to detention.

-You must talk to your youth justice officer if you or your child are having any problems with the conditions of the order.
+You must talk to your child's Youth Justice officer if you or your child are having any problems with the conditions of the order.